kaylubh/reading-notes/markdown-notes.md

 # Markdown

 ## About
+### What is it?
+Markdown is a lightweight markup language used to create simple, static documents or webpages.
+Markup formatting is added to text using a text or code editor which is then rendered to display the formatting.
+Markdown differs from a WYSIWYG (What You See Is What You Get Editor) since formatting is added directly in the text versus using tools to apply formatting to the content.

+### Why use it?
+Markdown is a flexible and independent method which can be used to create a variety of things such as websites, books, webpages, and documentation.
+Markdown can be used universally on any editor and can be easily displayed in multiple applications.
+Unlike documents created in other editors which are often created in a proprietary formats, documents created in Markdown are always viewable and readable even without the existence of a particular application.

 ## Syntax
 ### Headings
 Headings are created using the `#` symbol in front of the text you want to create as a heading.
-There are 6 levels of headings, denoted by the number of `#` symobls in front of the text.
+There are 6 levels of headings, denoted by the number of `#` symbols in front of the text.
 The largest heading is created using one `#` symbol and the smallest heading is created using 6 `#` symbols.
 >```# Heading``` creates the largest heading:
 ># Heading
 >```###### Heading``` creates the smallest heading: